 THE LOST WATERFALLS TRAIL

 The Lost Waterfalls Trail is the first thing most visitors do in Boquete.
-It is $7 entrance but quite easy to get to and only a short trail.
+It is a $7 entrance but quite easy to get to and only a short trail.
 It gives great value, rewarding you with three amazing waterfalls.

 View the full blog post: THE LOST WATERFALLS TRAIL HIKE